RicardoYadier/ISTA220/Homework/ista220-hw08.md

 ### ISTA220 Homework 8

 ### C#

 ##### 1. What is the difference between deep copy and shallow copy?
 A deep copy contains copies of all the copied method's values.
-Shallow copies can contain reference types
+Shallow copies can contain reference types A shallow copy just copy the memory address.

 ##### 2. What is the value of a reference after you declare and initialize it?
 An address to a location in memory

 ##### 3. How do you declare a value type?
-You declare a value type by labeling a variable with int, float, double, or char by assigning a data type.
+You declare a value type by labeling a variable with int, float, double, or char by assigning a primitive data type.

 ##### 4. How do you declare a reference type?
 Create a new instance of the object.
+(Key word NEW)

 ##### 5. Does C# allow you to assign NULL to a value type?